mcavady/shopify-base/README.md

 # Shopify CLI3
 <p>This is the version for intended use - you may want to disable the "hot reload" when running the gulp compiler as this will sometimes cause a 'double' reload, also when tabbing between windows the reload may trigger and it will get frustrating</p>
-<p>The latest Dawn theme can be found here - https://github.com/Shopify/dawn </p>
+<p>The latest Dawn theme can be found here - <a href="https://github.com/Shopify/dawn" title="https://github.com/Shopify/dawn" >https://github.com/Shopify/dawn</a> </p>

 # Shopify Lighthouse CI